Loading

 Living in a cedar palace while the Ark sat in a tent, David told the prophet Nathan he wanted to build a temple.
 God said no — David had shed too much blood.
 But then God made an extraordinary promise: David's son would build the temple, and David's royal line would endure forever.
 This covenant became one of the most important promises in Scripture, pointing ultimately to Jesus as the eternal king from David's line.

 David wants to build God a house.
-God flips the script and promises to build David a dynasty that will last forever.
+God turns it around and promises to build David a dynasty that will last forever.
 What follows is one of the most breathtaking promises in Scripture — and David's stunned, grateful response.

 Share this event